 Why Become a Steward?

-- It gives you the tools you need to help your co-workers and yourself.
+- You gain the tools you need to help your co-workers and yourself.

-- It allows you to build a healthier and more democratic workplace.
+- You can build a healthier and more democratic workplace.

-- It gives you the ability to protect and defend your rights in the workplace.
+- You are able to protect and defend your rights in the workplace.

-- It is a good way to learn more and gain confidence.
+- You will learn more and gain confidence.

 - You can make new connections and build friendships.

-- It is an opportunity to build new skills and practice old ones.
+- You will build new skills and practice old ones.

-- It is an opportunity to work with other on a whole range of work-related community issues—privatization, child care, the environment, etc.
+- You can work with other on a whole range of work-related community issues—privatization, child care, the environment, etc.